chriscooley1/workout-tracker/backend/README.md

 # Workout Tracker

-This workout tracker utilizes SQLModel, a library for SQL databases, to define the structure of its database tables and manage relationships between them.
-Here's a description of each component:
+Welcome to the Workout Tracker!
+This tool helps you stay on top of your fitness journey by seamlessly organizing your workouts and progress.
+Let's break down its key components:

-1. User: Represents a user of the workout tracker.
-Each user has a unique user_id, username, email, and password.
-Users can set goals which are related to them through the goals relationship.
+1. User: Each user has a unique identity comprising a username, email, and password.
+Users can set and track their fitness goals, making the experience personalized and tailored to individual aspirations.

-2. Goal: Represents a fitness goal set by a user.
-Each goal has a unique goal_id, name, and description.
-Goals are associated with a specific user through the user_id field and the user relationship.

-3. MuscleGroup: Represents a muscle group targeted in a workout.
-Each muscle group has a unique group_id and a name.

-4. Equipment: Represents workout equipment.
-Each equipment item has a unique equipment_id, name, and description.

-5. Workout: Represents a specific workout routine.
-Each workout has a unique workout_id, name, description, and is associated with a muscle group and equipment through the muscle_group_id and equipment_id fields, respectively.

-6. Progress: Represents the progress made by a user in completing workouts.
-Each progress entry has a unique progress_id, user_id, workout_id, and date_completed field.
-Progress entries are linked to users and workouts through the user_id and workout_id fields.

-7. IntensityLevel: Represents the intensity level of a workout.
-Each intensity level has a unique intensity_id, name, and description.
+2. Goal: Fitness goals are crucial for motivation and progress.
+With the Goal feature, you can define specific objectives, complete with names and descriptions, to keep you focused and driven.

+3. MuscleGroup: Workouts often target specific muscle groups for comprehensive training.
+The MuscleGroup feature categorizes exercises according to the muscles they engage, facilitating efficient planning and balanced workouts.

+4. Equipment: From dumbbells to treadmills, having the right equipment enhances your workout experience.
+Equipment items are cataloged with names and descriptions, ensuring you have the necessary tools for effective training.

+5. Workout: Each workout routine is a step toward your fitness goals.
+Workouts are detailed with names, descriptions, and associations with muscle groups and equipment, offering a structured approach to achieving your desired results.

+6. Progress: Tracking progress is essential for staying motivated and accountable.
+Progress entries document your achievements, including the date completed, tying your efforts directly to your fitness journey.

+7. IntensityLevel: Not all workouts are created equal.
+The IntensityLevel feature allows you to categorize workouts based on their intensity, helping you tailor your training to match your current fitness level and objectives.

 ## Installation

+Getting started with the Workout Tracker is simple:

-1. First you'll need to pull down the code into a directory of your choosing
+1. Clone the repository to a directory of your choice.

-2. Make sure to run a
-   pip install -r requirements.txt which will install everything you need to run the program.
+2. Navigate to the project directory and install dependencies by running pip install -r requirements.txt.

-3. If you're using vscode, click run and debug and select the Python Debugger: FastAPI option
+3. If you're using Visual Studio Code, launch the Python Debugger: FastAPI option to run and debug the program seamlessly.

-4. You'll also need to make sure you create a .env file, which is where you'll put your database info.
+4. Don't forget to create a .env file to store your database information securely.

+With the Workout Tracker, embark on your fitness journey with confidence and clarity, knowing that every step you take is supported and organized for success.